The Missing Cross to Purity

 Let your affections be set on things that are above;

-for if they be on things below, then your minds, bodies, souls, and spirits,
+for if they are on things below, then your minds, bodies, souls, and spirits,

 will be brought into bondage,